bmilcs/garnished/README.md

 My personal domain was already setup to host all of my GitHub repos, making them accessible via a URL path: `https://bmilcs.com/<some_repo>`.
 I deployed this test site, as I normally would, to `/garnished-test`.
 Unfortunately, my JSON Web Token based authentication relies on httpOnly cookies, and as a result, they could not be set from a different domain.
 This resulted in a CORS error.

-My final solution was to deploy the test page to a subdomain on the parent `garnishedllp.com` domain.
+My final solution was to deploy the test page to a subdomain on the parent `garnished.events` domain.
 I then converted my string based CORS origin to to an array, in order to cover both the public domain and the `test` subdomain.